Olatubosun/rocksdb.docs/Merge-Operator.md

 For AssociativeMergeOperator, the Merge() method follows the same "error" rules as MergeOperator::FullMerge() in terms of error-handling.
 Return false only if there is no logical way of dealing with the values.
 In the Counters example above, our Merge() always returns true, since we can interpret any bad value as 0.

 # Get Merge Operands
 This is an API to allow for fetching all merge operands associated with a Key.
 The main motivation for this API is to support use cases where doing a full online merge is not necessary as it is performance sensitive.
 This API is available from version 6.4.0.
+Example use-cases:
+1. Storing a KV pair where V is a collection of sorted integers and new values may get appended to the collection and subsequently users want to search for a value in the collection.
+Example KV:
+Key: ‘Some-Key’                                                                                                 Value: [2], [3,4,5], [21,100], [1,6,8,9]
+To store such a KV pair users would typically call the Merge API as:
+           a. db→Merge(WriteOptions(), 'Some-Key', '2');
+           b. db→Merge(WriteOptions(), 'Some-Key', '3,4,5');
+           c. db→Merge(WriteOptions(), 'Some-Key', '21,100');
+           d. db→Merge(WriteOptions(), 'Some-Key', '1,6,8,9');
+and implement a Merge Operator that would simply convert the Value to [2,3,4,5,21,100,1,6,8,9] upon a Get API call and then search in the resultant value.
+In such a case doing the merge online is unnecessary and simply returning all the operands [2], [3,4,5], [21, 100] and [1,6,8,9] and then search through the sub-lists proves to be faster while saving CPU and achieving the same outcome.

+2. Update subset of columns and read subset of columns - Imagine a SQL Table, a row maybe encoded as a KV pair.
+If there are many columns and users only updated one of them, we can use merge operator to reduce write amplification.
+While users only read one or two columns in the read query, this feature can avoid a full merging of the whole row, and save some CPU.

+3. Updating very few attributes in a value which is a JSON-like document - Updating one attribute can be done efficiently using merge operator, while reading back one attribute can be done more efficiently if we don't need to do a full merge.

 ```cpp
  API:
   // Returns all the merge operands corresponding to the key.
 If the